gkHoplite/UE4_Learning/SyncExample/Instruction.md

 ## How to change state from the client.
 - Request Server to change state with RPC
 - RPC : Remote Procedure Calls
+- Clients call Server_Move and Server_Move_Implementation is called on the server.
+It's an RPC (remote procedure call).

 ## Introduction to RPC server functions.
 1. Add UFUNCTION Specifier